AndRobs/AndRobs.github.io/_projects/2019-09-21-MagicMoments.md

 	<img src="/images/golf/orchard2.jpg">
 </div>

 Sunday was a new day and a new location.
 A beautiful orchard tucked away in the grounds of a cemetery.
 It was a lovely morning.
 The people were excellent.
 The orchard was charming.
-As we worked a tune was whistled into the Orchard from a resident of a nearby house.
+As we worked, a tune was whistled into the Orchard from a resident of a nearby house.
 We didn’t know what the tune was at the time.

 I now know it was Magic Moments by Perry Como.